 Richman, who started his writing career as a sports reporter in Philadelphia, eats in restaurants as his main job.
 In one year he might dine in Bangkok; Ho Chi Minh City, Vietnam; Paris; Beijing; Los Angeles; and New Haven, Connecticut.

 He’s a master of the long form, but it must be relative.
-In an interview with Chow, Richman bemoans its demise.”We’re starting to lose something by stories getting so short,” he said.
+In an interview, Richman bemoans its demise.”We’re starting to lose something by stories getting so short,” he said.
 “I fully understand you can no longer write 10,000 words.
 Those days are over, and they probably should be.

 “But as magazines more and more are turning to the 2,000-word story at the maximum, you lose the sense of adventure and expansiveness.
 A great story can sweep you away.
 A great short story can amuse you, but it can’t sweep you away.”